 There are a number of possibilities that could be attributed for the recent shift in saving habits.
 First, given positive state of the economy, the younger millennials that have recently graduated from college are now moving from part-time to full-time positions and are instantly given access to a greater pool of funds to start saving right away.
 Next, those older millennials that have been in their field for a couple years are now getting raises and promotions and are being smart and adding to savings instead of taking the extra money and using it for spending.

 They have been more in tune with improving and maintaining their credit scores versus the previous generation as well.
 They understand that their credit score is the key to unlock the door to affordable credit, which in turn often leads to more disposable income to save and invest.
 Consider all of the lines of credit that require a good score, like your mortgage, credit cards, and even vehicle title loans.
+For a credit score compilation from the bureaus, utilize CreditCheck Total to review where you stand.

 The extra motivation for being financially responsible could start with the fact that millennials watch their families get hit first-hand when many family members lost jobs, retirement savings, and even homes during the financial crisis when they were young, so having an emergency fund is important to have just in case.
 Others are beginning to move out of their parent’s house or a rented apartment and are looking for home purchase, or even those beginning to think about purchasing an engagement ring.
 The future actually seems to be in good hands.